 – General Information –

-Since going pro, Hansen has won the 2007 Aussie Millions main event, three World Poker Tour open titles, and one WSOP bracelet.
+Since going pro, Hansen has won the 2007 Aussie Millions Main Event, three World Poker Tour titles, and one WSOP bracelet.
 He was also the first winner of the Poker Superstars Invitational Tournament.
+He has over $10.250 million in lifetime live tournament earnings.

 – Key Career Dates –